ksafranski/app-template/README.md

 Running tests are the standard `npm run test` which also includes linting.
 It can also be run independent of other tasks via `npm run mocha`.

+*Babel transpilation will be run before any tests are run via mocha.*

 ## Static Analysis

 ### Linting